Building Safety Levy 2026: a tradesperson's quick guide

 How the levy affects project management

-The introduction of the levy is likely to influence project management strategies.
+The introduction of the levy is likely to influence project management strategies significantly.
 Developers may alter timelines and budgets to accommodate the additional costs.
 Tradespeople should be prepared for possible changes to project scopes and deadlines.
+This could mean more rigorous project planning and tighter control over project milestones and budgets.

 Scenario planning